Key takeaways:

 In particular, acetaminophen (Tylenol) can contribute to or cause liver damage.
 The risk is greatest when people take higher-than-recommended doses of acetaminophen.
 But combining it with other medications that have a risk of liver damage, such as Veozah, may make this serious side effect more likely.
 You should avoid acetaminophen while taking Veozah unless a healthcare professional tells you otherwise.

 Insomnia is another commonly reported Veozah side effect.
 But keep in mind that insomnia can also be a symptom of menopause itself.
-Usually, medications for menopause VMS (including Veozah) help improve sleeping problems — like night sweats — that contribute to insomnia.
+Usually, medications for menopause VMS (including Veozah) help improve sleeping problems — such as night sweats — that contribute to insomnia.

 It may take about 4 weeks (1 month) for Veozah to start working.
-So if you haven’t been taking it that long, it’s more likely that your sleeping problems are due to menopause.
+So if you haven’t been taking it that long, it’s more likely that your sleeping problems are due to menopause, not the medication.
 Try to stick it out until the medication takes effect.

 If you think Veozah is causing insomnia, try taking your dose in the morning.
 Veozah is a once-daily medication.
-You can take it anytime of day, as long as you’re consistent.
+You can take it at any time of day, as long as you’re consistent.
 Taking your dose earlier in the day may help limit sleeping problems at night.

 Practicing good sleep hygiene may also help with insomnia.
 This includes avoiding all screens at least 1 hour before bed.
 It’s also a good idea to avoid caffeine for at least 6 hours before bed.
 Exercising and getting outside for some sunlight during the day can help with insomnia too.